 Speak positively, using encouraging words

 When you talk, you make a series of choices about what subjects to discuss, what memories to bring up, and what points to make.
 There always are negative things you could say, but there also are positive ones.
 Choose the positive.
-Choose to specialize in encouraging words, not in critical comments.
-As Paul wrote, “Let us therefore make every effort to do what leads to peace and to mutual edification” (Romans 14:19).
+Choose to specialize in encouraging others, not in critical comments.
+As Paul wrote:

 Encourage others daily

 Bring friendly speech into your relationships.
 Don’t start complaining as soon as you see your spouse, child, employee, neighbor or someone else.
 Ask about his or her day.
 Give a compliment.
 Share stories about your day, insights from a Bible study, victories on the job, or other things they may be interested in.

 Voice words of encouragement, appreciation, support, and respect.